Adaptive Data Collection for Latin-American Community-sourced Evaluation of Stereotypes (LACES): Dataset Characterization

-Furthermore, we analyzed whether annotator disagreement was associated with specific topics.
+We analyzed whether annotator disagreement was associated with specific topics.
 Relative change for each category between the two groups was computed as $100 \times \frac{\text{High} - \text{Low}}{\text{Low}}$, quantifying how much more frequent each category was in the high-variance group.

 Figure~\ref{fig:disagreement} depicts these relative frequency changes.
-Categories with large positive relative change occurred more frequently in the high-variance group, suggesting greater controversy, whereas categories with negative relative change were more prevalent in the low-variance group, indicating stronger consensus.
+A large positive change indicates high controversy, whereas a negative change suggests consensus.
 Notably, \textit{Negative Traits} emerged as the most controversial category, with a relative change of 182.98\%, meaning it was almost three times more prevalent in the high-variance group than in the low-variance group.
 By contrast, positive and neutral traits did not exhibit comparable patterns of disagreement.
+On the other side, \textit{Sports \& Recreation} shows the most consensus across topic categories.